 - All volunteers are given a copy of the Volunteer Policy and asked to sign a Volunteer Agreement (Appendix 2) - All of our frequent volunteers (those who intend to help out in the school three times or more) must have been cleared by the Disclosure and Barring Service (DBS).
-A DBS Disclosure will be issued to the individual to present to the designated member of staff in school. - Volunteers have a clear job description (Appendix 4) and their supervisors will address any concerns in their work - Volunteers agree to the visitors code of practice daily when they sign the visitors book at reception - Volunteers undertake safeguarding training, delivered by the Academy, every three years phones, gaming and games consoles, social networking sites, instant messaging (IM), viruses and spam.
-Volunteers, like staff are expected to follow the E-mail, Internet and E-safety Policy which is available from the main office or the school website.
-Bianca Iasi and Mary Gallop lead on Online Safety.
+A DBS Disclosure will be issued to the individual to present to the designated member of staff in school. - Volunteers have a clear job description (Appendix 4) and their supervisors will address any concerns in their work - Volunteers agree to the visitors code of practice daily when they sign the visitors book at reception - Volunteers undertake safeguarding training, delivered by the Academy, every three years - Infrequent volunteers, without a DBS check, must have a risk assessment undertaken by the Executive Principal or Headteacher (see Appendix 5).